jupiter-project/jupiter-ng/README.md

   </a>
 </div>

-Ethermint is a scalable and interoperable Ethereum library, built on Proof-of-Stake with fast-finality using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.
+Jupiter is a scalable and interoperable Ethereum library, built on Proof-of-Stake with fast-finality using the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk/) which runs on top of [Tendermint Core](https://github.com/tendermint/tendermint) consensus engine.
+We use the Ethermint version of [Tendermint](https://www.github.com/tharsis/evmos).

 **Note**: Requires [Go 1.17+](https://golang.org/dl/)